-China boosts bird flu response as cases riseApril 7th, 2013 in Diseases, Conditions, Syndromes /
+China boosts bird flu response as cases riseApril 7, 2013 by Bill Savadove in Medicine & Health / Diseases, Conditions, Syndromes

 China confirmed three more cases of bird flu on Sunday, as authorities sought to curb a deadly outbreak by banning live poultry sales and disinfecting schools.

 The new cases of the H7N9 strain of avian influenza brought the number recorded in China's developed eastern region to 21 since it was announced a week ago that the virus had been found in humans for the first time.

 Six people have died, including four in the commercial city of Shanghai, which has recorded 10 cases of the disease.

 Of the three newly confirmed cases, two were elderly men in Shanghai who are receiving treatment, Shanghai's local government said.

 The third was a 55-year-old man working in the live poultry trade and was reported in east China's Anhui province, according to state news agency Xinhua.

 Taiwan's Centers for Disease Control said Sunday it was investigating two possible cases involving people who travelled to the affected area in mainland China.